Police: Florida Woman Punched Boyfriend For Kissing Her Mom

 — Welcome To Miami (@MiamiBestOf) October 17, 2016

-One bizarre assault out of the Sunshine state took place earlier this year.
+One bizarre assault out of the Sunshine State took place earlier this year.
 The Inquisitr reports that 34-year-old Jennifer Ferguson violently assaulted her boyfriend after he refused to have sex with her.
 Apparently, after a night of heavy drinking, her 32-year-old boyfriend just didn’t feel like it.
 This made the Florida woman so angry that she allegedly kicked the man in the face, while he laid in bed.

 No one is more 2016 than the Florida woman selling positive pregnancy tests, NO QUESTIONS ASKED https://t.co/la3ujLOJWB